SharifElHaloul/Code-institute-Project-1/README.md

 # Validator testing #

-I tested the home page on the W3 validitor and had only one error:
+I tested the home page on the W3 validator and had only one error:

 * certain sections lack headers